finbourne/lusid-sdk-python/sdk/docs/AddressKeyDefinitionApi.md

     # opts.total_timeout_ms = 30_000

     # uncomment the below to use an api client factory with overrides
-    # api_client_factory = ApiClientFactory(opts=opts)
+    # api_client_factory = SyncApiClientFactory(opts=opts)

-    api_client_factory = ApiClientFactory()
+    api_client_factory = SyncApiClientFactory()

-    # Enter a context with an instance of the ApiClientFactory to ensure the connection pool is closed after use
+    # Enter a context with an instance of the SyncApiClientFactory to ensure the connection pool is closed after use
-    async with api_client_factory:

     # Create an instance of the API class
     api_instance = api_client_factory.build(AddressKeyDefinitionApi)
     as_at = '2013-10-20T19:20:30+01:00' # datetime | The asAt datetime at which to retrieve the address key definition.
 Defaults to return the latest version of the address key definition if not specified. (optional) page = 'page_example' # str | The pagination token to use to continue listing address key definitions from a previous call to list address key definitions.
 This value is returned from the previous call.
 If a pagination token is provided the sortBy, filter, effectiveAt, and asAt fields              must not have changed since the original request. (optional) limit = 56 # int | When paginating, limit the number of returned results to this many. (optional) filter = 'filter_example' # str | Expression to filter the result set.
 Read more about filtering results from LUSID here:              https://support.lusid.com/filtering-results-from-lusid. (optional)

     try:
         # uncomment the below to set overrides at the request level
-            # api_response = await api_instance.list_address_key_definitions(as_at=as_at, page=page, limit=limit, filter=filter, opts=opts)
+        # api_response =  api_instance.list_address_key_definitions(as_at=as_at, page=page, limit=limit, filter=filter, opts=opts)

         # [EARLY ACCESS] ListAddressKeyDefinitions: List AddressKeyDefinitions.
-            api_response = await api_instance.list_address_key_definitions(as_at=as_at, page=page, limit=limit, filter=filter)
+        api_response = api_instance.list_address_key_definitions(as_at=as_at, page=page, limit=limit, filter=filter)
         pprint(api_response)

     except ApiException as e:
         print("Exception when calling AddressKeyDefinitionApi->list_address_key_definitions: %s\n" % e)

-asyncio.run(main())
+main()
 ```

 ### Parameters